-Winchester Contested Divorce Attorneys
+Winchester Contested Divorce Lawyers

-Helping You Understand Contested Divorce
+Helping You Understand Contested Divorce in Virginia

 In an ideal divorce situation, both parties agree to part ways without dispute over property, child custody, or grounds for divorce.
 However, in reality, most divorce cases are not that simple.
 A contested divorce is a case where the court will have to decide on matters that you and your spouse cannot come to an agreement upon.
 During the trial, the judge will listen to both parties and make an informed decision on each issue.
 A contested divorce can even last several months to over a year.